Origami language syntax

 Comments

-Comments start with a # sharp sign and extend to the end of the line:
+Line comments start with // double slashes and extend to the end of the line:

 Reserved words